 November 18, 2021

 Like many of you, some of us at the Happy Hour have been on the struggle bus since the clocks fell back.
-So we decided to pool our team’s best tips for coping with the winter months and seasonal affective disorder (SAD).
+So we decided to pool our team’s best tips for coping with the winter months.

 I’ve been leaning into seasonal and circadian rhythms more in recent years.
 Instead of dreading or fighting the seasons or times of days I usually struggle with, I’ve chosen to lean into their unique energies and adopt an attitude of flow.
 For a recovering control freak, ‘flow’ is an ongoing challenge, but accepting that I can’t change the weather is probably a good place to start!